AzHP42069/SuspendedNTime/README.md

 # Supported Devices
 It should be compatiable with any Windows PC.
-However, I have only tested on the following hardware:
+However, I have only tested on the following hardware combinations:
-- Windows Desktop with AMD 7950X3D and Nvidia RTX GPU
+- Desktop PC with AMD 7950X3D and Nvidia RTX GPU
 - Handheld PC: MSI Claw 8 AI+ A2VM with Intel Lunar Lake.
+- Laptop PC: AMD HX 370 with Nvidia 4070

 # Bugs & Features
 Found a bug and want it fixed?
 Have an idea for a new feature?